VIDEO LIBRARY of Veterans Air.

 VAE Army-drab DC-3 stands nose-high and watches the DC-4 get champaign-christened by Czech-born opera diva.

 John Noll, Veterans Air co-founder and pilot, shot this footage in 1946 and added narration decades later.
-John’s voice-over anecdotes provide new, startling info about permissions and jet escorts required to overfly portions of Russian-occupied Germany en route to Prague,
+John’s voice-over anecdotes provide new, startling info about permissions and jet escorts required to overfly portions of Russian-occupied Germany en route to Warsaw.

 Gracie, the RV, became Veterans Air Express “Ground Transport” in 2017